mattgclaudio/StockBots/README.md

 TODO:

-Make python list with a bunch of major stock tickers, have redux_2.py run on all of them to speed up training....im entering each ticker in by hand right now...like an idiot.
+Make python list with a bunch of major stock tickers, have redux_2.py run on all of them to speed up training....im entering each ticker in by hand right now...embarassing.